elecfreaks/learn-en/microbitKit/smart_home_kit/smart_home_case_11.md

 ## Result
 ---

--You have created a intruder detector!
+- You have created a intruder detector!

 ## Think
 ---